Stay At Home Mom Schedule

 8 am: Rise and shine kiddos.
 I run from one room to the next excitedly waking them up for the day.
 They still do not budge.
 I started singing songs and threatening to pick out their outfits for them.

-8:30 am: I am still trying to get them to come downstairs to eat their breakfast and brush their teeth.
+8:30 am: I am still trying to get them to brush their teeth and come downstairs to eat their breakfast.

 8:40 am: The kids have inhaled their breakfast and run out of the house with toothpaste still around their mouths.